ChristofSeiler/braincog/README.md

 R CMD INSTALL SimpleITK
 ```

-Now we are ready to install the package `braincog`:
+Finally, we are ready to install the package `braincog`:

 ``` r
 install.packages("devtools")